-The Illinois State Fair 4-H Dog Show will be held on Sat., Aug.
-27, 2022, in Dixon, IL.
 The State 4-H Dog show is open to any 4-H member who has received a qualifying score (as noted below) at their local 4-H exhibition.

-OBEDIENCE: 4-H members aged 8-18 years who have obtained a qualifying score of 170 or above with their dog at a County 4-H Show, County 4-H Obedience Class Graduation Trial, or an AKC Obedience Trial.

-SHOWMANSHIP: 4-H members aged 8-18 years who have been chosen as their county's Junior or Senior Showmanship representative may enter the Illinois State 4-H Dog Show showmanship portion.
-As stated in the rules, a county may also select alternate teams in the event that the winning team cannot attend, but each county may only be represented by one Junior dog-handler and one Senior dog-handler team.

-RALLY OBEDIENCE: 4-H members ages 8-18 years who have obtained a qualifying score of 70 or above with their dog at a County 4-H Show, County 4-H Obedience Class Graduation Trial, or an AKC Obedience Trial.

-• Exhibitors must have been at least 8 years old and not yet 19 as of September 1, 2021.
+- OBEDIENCE: 4-Hers aged 8-18 years who have obtained a qualifying score of 170 or above with their dog at a County 4-H Show, County 4-H Obedience Class Graduation Trial, or an AKC Obedience Trial. - SHOWMANSHIP: 4-Hers aged 8-18 years who have been chosen as their county's Junior or Senior Showmanship representative may enter the Illinois State 4-H Dog Show showmanship portion.
+As stated in the rules, a county may also select alternate teams in the event that the winning team cannot attend but each county may only be represented by one Junior dog-handler team and one Senior dog-handler team. - RALLY OBEDIENCE: 4-H'ers aged 8-18 years who have obtained a qualifying score of 70 or above with their dog at a County 4-H Show, County 4-H Obedience Class Graduation Trial, or an AKC Rally Trial. - 1.
+Exhibitors must have been at least 8 years old and not yet 19 as of September 1, 2021. - 2.
 Exhibitors shall be limited to one entry/dog in each obedience class.
 The same dog can be entered once in each show discipline; Obedience, Showmanship, and/or Rally Obedience if the dog has qualified at the county level.
-A 4-Her may show multiple dogs.
+A 4-Her may show multiple dogs. - 3.
 After you have qualified, see your County Extension Office for assistance in registering for the contest.
 The County Extension office will register you for the state contest through its online system.
 Registration deadline is August 1.
 You will need to show your scoresheet noting your qualifying score, as well as a copy of your up-to-date rabies certification to the county office.
 You must bring BOTH your scoresheet and rabies vaccination certification with you to the state contest as well.
-You will also need to pay the \$5 participant fee (payable to University of Illinois) to your local Extension office by the August 1 deadline.
-Special problems not covered by these rules will be acted upon by the superintendents and members of the State 4-H Dog Advisory Committee in accordance with the Illinois 4-H Policies including the Youth Code of Conduct and Member Behavior Guidelines.

-All exhibitors must have completed the Quality Assurance and Ethics Certification and are expected to be familiar with and abide by both the principles of that certification and the Illinois Humane Care for Animals Act.

-Proof of rabies vaccination must be shown at check in.
+You will also need to pay the \$5 participant fee (payable to University of Illinois) to your local Extension office by the August 1 deadline. - 4.
+Special problems not covered by these rules will be acted upon by the superintendents and members of the State 4-H Dog Advisory Committee in accordance with the Illinois 4-H Policies including the Youth Code of Conduct and Member Behavior Guidelines. - 5.
+All exhibitors must have completed the Quality Assurance and Ethics Certification and are expected to be familiar with and abide by both the principles of that certification and the Illinois Humane Care for Animals Act. - 6.
+Proof of rabies vaccination must be shown at check in. - 7.
 A dog being shown in the dog obedience project must be trained by and belong to the exhibitor or to a member of his/her immediate family.
-Or the dog can be leased for the length of the project and a signed agreement should be on file with the local 4-H extension office by June 1, 2022.
+Or the dog can be leased for the length of the project and a signed agreement should be on file with local 4-H extension office by June 1, 2022. - 8.
 All dogs must be leashed or crated while on the grounds.
-Dogs must be under the exhibitor's supervision at all times.
+Dogs must be under the exhibitor's supervision at all times. - 9.
 A dog that is not under the control of the exhibitor, or shows viciousness toward its handler, judge, or other dogs will be excused from further competition.